g-andrade/backwater/doc/README.md

 ### <a name="Backwater_-_Intercluster_RPC_for_Erlang_and_Elixir">Backwater - Intercluster RPC for Erlang and Elixir</a> ###

-`backwater` is a library for Erlang/OTP and Elixir that allows you to do remote calls to modules without depending on the Erlang distribution (that is, nodes don't have to be know about each other.)
+`backwater` is a library for Erlang/OTP and Elixir that allows you to call remote modules without depending on the Erlang distribution.

+Because nodes don't have to know about each other, it's ideal for situations where machines in one datacenter need to call machines in another datacenter, over potentially unsecure networks.

 #### <a name="Usage">Usage</a> ####